-The most important symbols in the integration interface are described in the remainder of this section. "module" means one of the objects that is returned by the finder in scm:add-system-namespace or by the system-lister in scm:add-system-namespace or by scm:module-children.
+The most important symbols in the integration interface are described in the remainder of this section. "module" means one of the objects that is returned by the finder in scm:add-system-namespace or by the system-lister in scm:module-children.
 A "system" is a module for which scm:module-is-system-p returns true.